 The control ring is a customizable ring that can be assigned control over shutter speed, aperture, ISO or exposure compensation.
-In addition to that, you can also decide whether you want to the ring to be operational at all times, or only when the shutter button is depressed half way so that it does not get accidentally changed.
+In addition to that, you can also decide whether you want the ring to be operational at all times, or only when the shutter button is depressed halfway so that it does not get changed accidentally.

 If your kit includes both RF and EF lenses then I think the Control Ring Adapter will be a must purchase item.
 I cannot imagine having access to the control ring on some lenses but not others.
 That could really mess with your workflow and muscle memory.

 The Control Ring Adapter is $199, and while that is double the price of the basic adapter I really do think it’s worth it.
 With ISO assigned to the control ring, it was so much easier to adjust ISO that I found me experimenting quickly with lower and lower ISOs while I was shooting.
 This was giving me cleaner and cleaner images in a situation where I would otherwise probably have left the camera at one ISO value.
 I’m sure it has had a benefit to the quality of some of my images, and for that, I’ll gladly pay the extra money over the boring basic mount adapter!

 Where to buy